-Nature is the Source of our Photo Inspiration
+Nature is the Source of our Photographic Inspiration

 Nature inspires us to create.
-We are always amazed by the richness of the landscapes surrounding us when we walk, as well as the diversity of the seascapes enveloping us when we dive.
-For us, it is through observing, appreciating and respecting the beauties of nature that helps us to see each morning as the beginning of the first day of the rest of our lives.
+We continue to be amazed by the richness of the landscapes surrounding us when we walk, as well as the diversity of the seascapes enveloping us when we dive.
+For us, it is through observation, appreciation, and respect for the beauties of nature that enables us to view each morning as the beginning of the first day of the rest of our lives.

-We believe that the contemplation of the beauties of Nature has the power to help nourish and unify all human beings.
-We strive to create artistic photographs that connect us to emotions and perceptions that no one has regular access to in their daily lives.
+We believe that contemplation of the beauties of nature has the power to nourish and unify all human beings.
+We strive to create artistic photographs that connect us to the emotions and perceptions that cannot be regularly accessed in our daily lives.

 Inspired by the Wonders of Nature

 It is in the contemplation of nature that we find the inspiration to create our photographs.

-Photography is above all for us a process of research and discovery.
+For us, photography is first and foremost, a process of research and discovery.

-- The discovery is this magical moment where we look at the scene captured on the screen of the camera or even better on the computer screen.
-It is at this precise moment when the picture appears to us that we feel the true emotion that the photography gives us.
+- It is the discovery of a magical moment where we look at the captured scene on a camera, or even better, on a computer screen.
+It is at this precise moment, when the picture appears to us, that we feel true emotion, which is a gift of photography.

-When we look at our photographs on a screen or on paper, our eyes are focused on the essential: the framing we have chosen.
+When we look at our photographs on a screen or on paper, our eyes are focused on the essentials; for example, the framing we have chosen.
 Our eyes are no longer disturbed by the elements outside of the scene.

-It is at this precise moment that we can measure the beauty of nature, of all that it gives us and brings us.
+It is at this precise moment that we can measure the beauty of nature’s blessings to us.

-It is also at this moment that we measure how fragile is nature.
-It shows to us the need to care for and respect it.
+It is also at this moment that we measure the fragility of nature.
+It shows us our need to respect and nourish it.

 This is how we envision our passion for the beauties of nature.

 Creating Extraordinary with Ordinary

-In our photographs of nature, we always try to show the ordinary in an extraordinary way.
+In our photographs of nature, we always strive to show the ordinary in an extraordinary way.

-We are sure that everything is in our garden.
-It is not worth going very far to observe and photograph the beauties of nature.
+We are sure that the extraordinary can be present in our garden.
+We do not have to travel far to observe and photograph the beauties of nature.